Joint Application For British Citizenship

 Can we apply for joint British citizenship?

 Yes, as long as you both have gained Indefinite Leave to Remain (ILR) by being in the UK for a long enough period and have remained in the UK for a further 12 months then you will be entitled to make a joint application.
 The process is much the same as applying individually and you will need to return the application with the fee applicable.

 If you need help with a joint British citizenship application then please get in touch and our solicitors can help with british citizenship application to guide you in the right direction.

 What are the benefits of applying for joint British citizenship?

 The largest potential benefit was taken away, this was a reduction in the fees applicable for the application.
 Without this, the main benefit would be that you would both become British citizens at the same time and this could make applying for passports easier.
 After the removal of the fee reduction, the benefits mostly became negligible.

 Indeed in some situations it may be more beneficial to apply individually as we lay out in the next section.
-If you are unsure of how best to proceed then please get in touch and we can take a look at your situation in more detail and help to guide you in the right direction.
+If you are unsure of how best to proceed then please get in touch and we can take a look at your situation in more detail.

 Are there benefits to not applying for joint British citizenship?